 Ready to claim against the council straight away?
 If so, please contact us on 0800 652 1345 today.
 Otherwise, please continue reading to find out more.

 Our solicitors try to help as many people as possible claim compensation but can only take on claims with a realistic chance of success.
-To check whether or not you could sue the council for negligence they’ll want to know:
+To check whether or not you could sue the council for personal injury they’ll want to know:

 - Did the council owe the claimant (you) a duty of care?